Brownies and Bars Desserts Holiday Food Recipes St. Patrick's Day

 Guinness Chocolate Brownies

 Guinness chocolate brownies are incredibly rich, delicious, and chocolaty with a deep coffee-like flavor of Guinness beer.
-These are the best brownies for St. Patrick’s Day too.
+Topped with a fudgy chocolate ganache, these are also the best brownies for St. Patrick’s Day.

 Another way to use Guinness beer is in this Guinness French Onion Soup with brown sugar and white cheddar.
 For a different kind of dessert, try our Irish Mint Brownies with Irish cream frosting or this Mint Chocolate Chip Fudge flavored with white chocolate and mint extract.